Google recommends every business owner be familiar with

 Mistake 1: Not Optimizing Images

-Fix: Compress images, use WebP, and enable lazy loading.
+Fix: Compress images, use WebP, and enable lazy

 Mistake 2: Too Many JavaScript & Third-Party Scripts

-Fix: Reduce scripts, and load essential ones asynchronously.
+Fix: Reduce scripts, and load essential ones

 Mistake 3: Slow Hosting & Poor Server Response

-Fix: Use a fast web host, enable caching, and use a CDN.
+Fix: Use a fast web host, enable caching, and use a

 Mistake 4: Unexpected Layout Shifts

-Fix: Set height/width attributes for images, preload fonts, and avoid
+Fix: Set height/width attributes for images, preload

-inserting ads dynamically.
+fonts, and avoid inserting ads dynamically.

 Conclusion

-All in all, understanding the web vitals is important for every website owner.
-It is
+All in all, understanding the web vitals is important for

-essential for analyzing your website’s performance and gives you various
+website’s performance and gives you various recommendations

-a very busy schedule to make room for this, partner with a reliable web development
+who has a very busy schedule to make room for this, partner

-and digital marketing agency.
+agency.
 Webomindapps is a leading web development company in

-Dubai, we offer a range of development and maintenance services including optimizing
+Dubai, we offer a range of development and maintenance

-the core web vitals.
-Partner with us to make sure your website is optimized and
+with us to make sure your website is optimized and ranks on

-ranks on the top pages of search results.
+the top pages of search results.